myurch/mock-rel/README.md

 data: object -> { <fieldName> : <data> }

-   ...where the fieldName cannot be the 'id', because that is automatically taken care of
+   ...where the fieldName is the string, as matches the schema

+   ...fieldName cannot be the 'id', because that is automatically taken care of when creating object (addModel())

-   ...if the data type is 'OBJECT', the corresponding data type must contain the reference object id:
+   ...if the data type is 'OBJECT', the corresponding data must contain the reference object id:

-   for example, the data creating a book:
+   for example, the data creating a book, adding an author id:

    {'author': 4, 'name': 'foo'}

-   another example, creating an author:
+   another example, creating an author, adding a collection of book id's:

    {'books': [ 1, 2, 3 ], 'name': 'bar'}

+   the added object's id must correspond to an existing entry in the fake database

 addAllModels()